dams-dam/trivium-cipher-demo/README.md

 3. **Performance in Resource-Constrained Environments**:
 - Analysis of Trivium's suitability for banking applications on mobile or IoT devices

-## 📚 Assessment Guide for Professors

-1. **Understanding of Core Concepts**:
-- Evaluate students' grasp of stream cipher principles and Trivium's specific design

-2. **Implementation Skills**:
-- Assess ability to implement Trivium correctly and efficiently

-3. **Security Analysis**:
-- Gauge students' understanding of Trivium's security properties and potential vulnerabilities

-4. **Performance Evaluation**:
-- Evaluate students' ability to analyze and interpret Trivium's performance characteristics

-5. **Real-World Application**:
-- Assess understanding of how Trivium can be applied in practical scenarios

-## 💡 Discussion Points and Further Research

-1. **Potential Improvements to Trivium**:
-- Discuss possible modifications to enhance security or performance

-2. **Comparison with Other Stream Ciphers**:
-- Analyze Trivium's strengths and weaknesses compared to other eSTREAM finalists

-3. **Post-Quantum Considerations**:
-- Discuss Trivium's potential resistance to quantum computing attacks

-4. **Trivium in IoT and Resource-Constrained Devices**:
-- Explore the potential of Trivium in emerging technological domains

-5. **Cryptanalysis Techniques**:
-- Encourage further research into novel cryptanalysis methods for Trivium

 ## 🧮 Core Calculations and Algorithms